 The shrub grows anywhere from eight to fifteen feet tall and has a similar spread.
-As the shrubs grow, the thorny branches inevitably tangle within each other, creating a natural barrier hedge.
-The thorny hedge is a great place for birds to have nests that won’t be bothered.
+As the shrubs grow, the thorny branches inevitably tangle with each other, creating a natural barrier hedge.
+A thorny hedge is a great place for birds to have nests that won’t be bothered.

 Once established, the tree can produce healthy fruit for around twenty-five years.

 As the Trifoliate Orange ripens, it will turn from dark green to yellow.
 You can expect ripe fruit by fall after the leaves fall off the tree.
 The oranges typically measure anywhere from one and a half to two inches, which is smaller than other citrus fruit.
 Imagine the size of a large lime or a golf ball!
 The fruit contains little pulp and many seeds with a very thick rind.